quarterback/quarterback/README.md

 *   **[Tardigrade](https://digital-corps-pdx.github.io/tardigrade/)** • A pattern library for AI transparency and disclosure in user interfaces.
 *   **[SKEEBoard](https://skeeboard.com)** • A session-based Elo rating system for competitive skeeball.
 *   **[Civic Grift](https://civicgrift.lol)** • A satirical exploration of the "theater" of civic innovation.

 ---

-### 🔬 Research & Practice

-**Design Theory, Inquiry & Critical Practice**
-- Design as a mode of inquiry and critique
-- Discursive and critical design (designing arguments, not artifacts)
-- Pedagogies of civic competence and public-sector design literacy
-- Context engineering, agent experience, and post-interface decision spaces
-- Hype studies: how technological promises reshape expectations and institutions

-**Governance, State Capacity & Public Service Delivery**
-- Digital transformation grounded in the mechanics of implementation
-- Service delivery as the true locus of governance (not strategy decks)
-- Administrative friction, platform entrapment, and Exitory Design
-- Comparative models of state capability and public value
-- Procurement, vendor ecosystems, and the political economy of delivery
-- Failures as diagnostic tools for understanding the state

-**Socio-Technical Systems, Coordination & Knowledge**
-- Organizational memory, tacit knowledge, and decision latency
-- Interagency collaboration and multi-actor delivery
-- Cybernetic planning, feedback rituals, and pseudo-participation
-- Knowledge infrastructures, procedural legibility, and invisible labor
-- The rhythms of modernization, decay, repair, and maintenance

-**Human–AI Relations, Agents & Delegated Judgment**
-- AI-mediated decision pathways in public systems
-- Interpretability as shared understanding between humans and agents
-- Delegation, error, and the burden of correction
-- Media ecologies, automation rituals, and digital publics

----